Appdynamics/mongo-monitoring-extension/README.md

               delta: false
      ```
      **All these metric properties are optional, and the default value shown in the table is applied to the metric(if a property has not been specified) by default.**

-## Credentials Encryption

-Please visit [this page](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) to get detailed instructions on password encryption.
-The steps in this document will guide you through the whole process.

-## Extensions Workbench
-Workbench is an inbuilt feature provided with each extension in order to assist you to fine tune the extension setup before you actually deploy it on the controller.
-Please review the following document on [How to use the Extensions WorkBench](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-the-Extensions-WorkBench/ta-p/30130)

 ##Metrics